JetBrains/intellij-plugin-verifier/README.md

         [-team-city | -tc ]
         [-tc-grouping | -g ]
         [-external-prefixes <':'-separated list>]
+        [-suppress-internal-api-usages no|jetbrains-plugins]

 `<plugins>` is either `<plugin path>` or `'@<file>'` with a list of plugin paths to verify, separated by a newline.

 `<IDE>` is either a path to local IDE installation, or an IDE pattern (see bellow in the [common options](#common-options))

+#### Specific options

+* `-suppress-internal-api-usages` will suppress internal API usages from JetBrains plugins.
+This option is used by JetBrains Marketplace by default.

+    Allowed values:

+  * `no`: all internal API usages will be reported.
+This is the default value.
+  * `jetbrains-plugins`: internal API usages by JetBrains plugins will not be reported.

 #### Examples